 The first thing to know about London’s Eastern Indian restaurants is that… there are not many.
 The second, that ‘Eastern Indian’ should not be confused with ‘East Indian’, which is a Catholic community little known outside Mumbai.
 Eastern India, for the purposes of this map, is Western Bengal, specifically Kolkata (formerly Calcutta); the other regional cuisines of West Bengal, and indeed other states in Eastern India, are not currently found in London.

-For property nerds, it’s the second, seemingly high-end chasing restaurant to announce an opening in this small quarter of Marylebone for 2020 so far — Santiago Lastra’s hotly anticipated Kol will open on Seymour Place.
-The Portman Estate owns much of the commercial space in the area, with an express mission to add restaurants along Quebec Street and around — will it be the first landlord-engineered dining hotspot of the new decade?
+For property nerds, it’s the third, seemingly high-end chasing restaurant to announce an opening in this small quarter of Marylebone in recent times — Santiago Lastra’s hotly anticipated Kol will open on Seymour Place, with kaiseki specialist Roketsu heading to New Quebec Street.
+The Portman Estate owns much of the commercial space in the area, with an express mission to add restaurants along Quebec Street and around — will it be the first landlord-engineered dining hotspot of the late-stage pandemic era?